ThomasHeim11/My-Portfolio-Website-V2/README.md

 # Build and Deploy a Fantastic 3D Portfolio Website with Three.js and React.js
 <img width="877" alt="Screenshot 2023-05-26 at 12 45 43" src="https://github.com/ThomasHeim11/Web3-Project-/assets/106417552/4d55413a-f1b2-4d68-ab4f-e794f2d32854">

-This portfolio website utilize 3D graphics and animations to bring their content to life.
+This portfolio website utilize 3D graphics and animations to bring the site to life.

 ## Features and technology